 One of the most important buildings in the history of the National Hockey League hosted its first-ever game on this date.
 Also, Los Angeles and St. Louis saw their fair share of memorable moments.
 In addition, a handful of goaltenders had their time in the spotlight while numerous personal milestones were reached.
 It is time for our daily trip back in time to revisit all the great memories made on Nov.
 29.

-Magic Moments at the Forum
+Magic Moments at the Montreal Forum

-However, the Forum would not become the regular home for the Canadiens until the start of the 1926-27 season.
+However, the Forum would not become the regular home for the Canadiens until the 1926-27 season.
 They played their home games at the Mount Royal Arena while the Montreal Maroons called the Forum home.
 The two teams shared the iconic arena until the Maroons folded in 1938.
 The Canadiens played at the Forum until 1996 before moving to Bell Centre.

 Six years later, on Nov.
 29, 1930, George Hainsworth became just the second goaltender in team history to win 100 career games, as the Canadiens beat the visiting Boston Bruins 3-2.

-Jean Beliveau scored his sixth career hat trick, on Nov.
+Jean Beliveau scored his sixth career hat trick on Nov.
 29, 1958, in a 6-2 Canadiens’ win against the Detroit Red Wings.

 On Nov.
 29, 1981, Mario Tremblay scored a goal and added four assists in the Habs’ 6-3 win over the Hartford Whalers.
 Doug Risenbrough chipped in with his second career hat track and Pierre Mondou and a goal and three assists for the home team.

-Royal Memories in LA
+Royal Memories in Los Angeles